matchVote/migrant/README.md

 ## Local development of services

-Since all services share the same DB, you must first start it with migrant for local development and testing.
+Since the same DB is shared by all services, you must first start it with Migrant for local development and testing.
 The other services will not work without this DB container running.

     $ make start